 - 1. Stormwater management facilities may be permitted to locate in any land use designation within a Settlement Area, except for the "Greenlands Wetlands Area" designation. - 2.
 The implementing Zoning By-law may permit stormwater management facilities in any zone, regardless of the underlying land-use designation shown on Schedule B to this Official Plan, except where permitting such facilities would conflict with Policy No. 7.3.1.1. - 3.
-The dedication of land used for stormwater management facilities to the Township, or the granting of easements to the Township to facilitate access to such facilities, may be made a condition of development approval. - Any application that proposes to locate stormwater management facilities in the "Greenlands - Natural Heritage Area" or "Greenlands Hazard Lands Area" designation shall be required to demonstrate that such facilities will have no negative impacts on natural heritage features or their functions. - 5.
+The dedication of land used for stormwater management facilities to the Township, or the granting of easements to the Township to facilitate access to such facilities, may be made a condition of development approval. - 4.
+Any application that proposes to locate stormwater management facilities in the "Greenlands Natural Heritage Area" or "Greenlands Hazard Lands Area" designation shall be required to demonstrate that such facilities will have no negative impacts on natural heritage features or their functions. - 5.
 The Township's approach to stormwater management will be to prefer communal facilities, meaning facilities that are capable of providing attenuation for multiple areas of development. - 6.
 As a general rule, any application proposing development outside of Settlement Areas that requires the preparation of a Stormwater Management Report under Policy No. 7.3.3.1, except for major public works under No. 7.3.3.1(c), shall not be approved. - 7.
-Notwithstanding Policy No. 7.3.1.6, Council may approve an application proposing the construction of new stormwater management facilities outside the Township's Settlement Areas, provided that Council is satisfied that the proposed facilities: - (a) will have no negative impacts on natural heritage features or their functions; - (b) will maintain and protect groundwater systems;
+Notwithstanding Policy No. 7.3.1.6, an application proposing development that requires the construction of new stormwater management facilities outside the Township's Settlement Areas, provided that the Township is fully satisfied that the proposed facilities: - (a) will have no negative impacts on natural heritage features or their functions; - (b) will be designed to adequately address vulnerabilities and risks associated with climate-influenced hazards; - (c) will maintain and protect groundwater systems; - (d) will not hinder or adversely impact agricultural operations; - (e) will use natural vegetation and other permeable surfacing to the fullest extent possible; and - (f) will be designed in a manner that minimizes long-term maintenance requirements and that ensures the facility will be well integrated into the neighbourhood.

-- (c) will not hinder or adversely impact agricultural operations; and - (d) will use natural vegetation and other permeable surfacing to the fullest extent possible. - 8.
-Wherever possible, stormwater management facilities shall direct the discharge of stormwater outside of, and away from, vulnerable Wellhead Protection Areas or other areas where the discharge would represent a significant threat to drinking water. - 9.
+- 8. Wherever possible, stormwater management facilities shall direct the discharge of stormwater outside of, and away from, vulnerable Wellhead Protection Areas or other areas where the discharge would represent a significant threat to drinking water. - 9.
 Notwithstanding No. 7.3.1.1 above, end-of-pipe stormwater facilities shall be located outside of: - (a) significant natural heritage features and areas, including any protective buffer associated with the feature or area; - (b) key hydrologic features, including any protective buffer associated with the feature; - (c) the erosion hazard limit established by the NVCA; - (d) the regulatory floodplain, unless a location within the regulatory floodplain is approved by the NVCA; and - (e) valleylands and their associated setbacks. - 10.
 Where a development application includes or relates to an existing online stormwater management facility, the Township will require, as a condition of development approval, that the existing online facility be retrofitted to separate the facility from the watercourse, wherever feasible. - 11.
 Where multiple applications are being considered for development on adjacent parcels of land, the Township will encourage, and may require, the proponents to co-ordinate with one another to provide communal stormwater management facilities.